 From an architectural standpoint, the problem benefits from a distributed, event-driven design that decouples data ingestion, AI reasoning, and outreach execution.
 Such a design supports horizontal scaling as the prospect universe grows, while enabling rigorous testing, rollback, and observability.
-The result is a repeatable pattern that can be modernized over time: evolving from monolithic, manual processes to a governed, automated flow that remains auditable and compliant as data sources and regulations evolve.
+The result is a repeatable pattern that can be modernized over time: evolving from manual processes to a governed, automated flow that remains auditable as data sources and regulations evolve.

 Data Acquisition and Identity Resolution